Up Next

 Future Business Leaders Committed to Changing the World for the Better

-We provide a world-class, transformative scholarship experience for exceptional students who are committed to learning and working at the intersection of business, academia, policy, government and the nonprofit sector at home or abroad.
+We provide a world-class, transformative scholars experience for exceptional students who are committed to learning and working at the intersection of business, academia, policy, government and the nonprofit sector at home or abroad.

 Overview

-Each year, 25 sophomores are selected as Kenan Scholars for their superior scholarship and genuine interest in putting the private sector to work for the public good.
-Scholars are introduced to the critical role that business plays in identifying and providing sustainable solutions to contemporary, complex issues, and learn the interdisciplinary competencies of leadership, research and cross-sector collaboration essential for their future business success.
+Each year, up to 25 sophomores are selected to become Luther Hodges Scholars.
+Students are selected for their superior scholarship and genuine interest in research and in working with private and public sector professionals to address the timeliest, most pressing issues facing business and society today and in the future.
+Scholars are introduced to the critical role that business and the private sector play in providing solutions to these challenges.
+Students learn the interdisciplinary competencies of leadership, research, and cross-sector collaboration essential for success as high-impact leaders.
+Scholars are provided:

 Please consult our annual reviews for more information about the program: